gardenlinux/gardenlinux/tests/README.md

     instance_type: t3.micro
     # architecture of the image and VM to be used (optional)
     architecture: amd64
+    # boot mode of the VM.
+One can choose between "uefi" and "legacy-bios" (optional)
+    boot_mode: legacy-bios
+    # UEFI data which is a base64 representation of the UEFI variable store
+    # uefi_data: "dGVzdAo=..."

     # test name to be used for naming and/or tagging resources (optional)
     test_name: my_gardenlinux_test